10 Commercial Property Insurers to Quote (2026)

 Most “cheap” quotes get cheap by narrowing what counts as a covered loss or by pushing common problems into exclusions and sublimits.

-Business income coverage replaces lost income during the “period of restoration” after a covered property loss, and extra expense coverage can reimburse costs to keep operating (like temporary space, expedited shipping, or overtime).
+Business income coverage replaces lost income during the period of restoration after a covered property loss, and extra expense coverage can reimburse costs to keep operating, such as temporary space, expedited shipping, or overtime.

 • Period of restoration: How long the carrier will pay while you rebuild or repair.

-• Extended period of indemnity: Optional extra time after reopening (often worth pricing).
+• Extended period of indemnity: Optional extra time after reopening.

-A Business Owners Policy (BOP) is a package policy that typically bundles commercial property and general liability into one contract for eligible small businesses, often with preset forms and simpler underwriting.
+A Business Owners Policy (BOP) typically bundles commercial property and general liability into one contract for eligible small businesses, often with preset forms and simpler underwriting.

 When a BOP usually wins